Codecademy/docs/content/uiux/concepts/ethnography-field-studies/ethnography-field-studies.md

 ---
-Title: 'Ethnography and Field Studies'
+Title: "Ethnography and Field Studies"
-Description: 'Ethnography and field studies are user research methods that draw from anthropology to study how users behave in context.
-These methods observe behavior in a natural setting and often occur over time, offering more long-term or continuous insight into participant behavior.'
+Description: "Ethnography and field studies are user research methods that draw from anthropology to study how users behave in context.
+These methods observe behavior in a natural setting and often occur over time, offering more long-term or continuous insight into participant behavior."
 Subjects:
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'UI'
+  - "UI"
-  - 'UX'
+  - "UX"
 CatalogContent:
-  - 'intro-to-ui-ux'
+  - "intro-to-ui-ux"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Ethnography and field studies** are [user research](https://www.codecademy.com/resources/docs/uiux/user-research) methods that draw from anthropology to study how users behave in context.
 These methods observe behavior in a natural setting and often occur over time, offering more long-term or continuous insight into participant behavior.